clercjs/clerc/docs/guide/parameters.md

 Parameters (also known as _positional arguments_) are names that correspond to argument values.
 Think of parameters as variable names and argument values as values associated with variables.

-This guide covers parameter definitions, constraints, and descriptions.
+This guide covers parameter definitions, types, and descriptions.

 ## Basic Parameter Definition